jsummers/deark/technical.md

 ## Security ##

 Deark is intended to be safe to use with untrusted input files, but there are no promises.
-It has proven to be fairly robust, but note that it is written in C, and vulnerabilities very likely exist.
+It is written in C, and vulnerabilities very likely exist.

 A strategically-designed input file can definitely cause Deark to use a disproportionate amount of system resources, such as disk space or CPU time.